Sokols/WATmerch_AndroidApp/README.md

 # WATmerch - Android App (work in progress)
 ## Description
 Android application for viewing, ordering and managing the store's products of WAT merchandise.
-The application has the ability to register and log in.
 It is based on communication with an external API created by my colleague (https://github.com/qsspy/WATmerch-backend), which uses Java Spring Boot and MySQL database.
+To use some API endpoints, the application must provide authorization, which has been implemented

 ![watmerch_screens](https://user-images.githubusercontent.com/59984158/117128330-910dbf00-ad9d-11eb-8191-19c5dceb5a19.png)

 ## Features
 - Signing in, up and out the application.
-- Displaying of products.
+- Using authorization when communicating with API.
-- Filtering products by category and given phrase.
+- Filtering products by category and given phrase (remote).
-- Adding and removing products from the cart.
+- Adding and removing products from the cart (local).
 - User panel with the possibility of editing data.
 - Changing app colors (dark & light theme).